srinidhinandakumar/big-data-content-similarity/README.md

    `python visualization_demographics.py path/to/merged_dataset year`

- - Tika changes:
+ - Tika-Similarity changes:

- 	Jaccard changes - Existing infrastructure ran the algorithm on the metadata, that too on the "key" and not on the "value".
+  **Jaccard changes** - Existing infrastructure ran the algorithm on the metadata, that too on the "key" and not on the "value".

 Now, one more functionality has been included which compares all the features of a single dataset using jaccard algorithm.

 Basically every entry has a "key" and "value" pair and the jaccard similarity algorithm is applied to the "value" as it makes more sense.

 Corresponding changes were made in circle_packing.py and cluster_scores.py so that correct the json object is passed on to circlepacking.html and cluster-D3.html

 We have tried this algorithm only on a subset of our final dataset with 100 entries for better clarity and understanding.

 Ideal threshold :- 0.0001 t 0.0003

 - running feature_jaccard.py
   `python feature_jaccard.py -f <filename>`